 Another good way to increase fertility in your 20s is to limit alcohol and caffeine, quit smoking cigarettes, and avoid risky sexual behaviors that could lead to a sexually transmitted disease.
 There’s a reason why fertility doctors discourage these behaviors: They aren’t conducive to a healthy pregnancy.

 If you’re struggling to get pregnant, our San Antonio fertility doctors can help

 According to the American Society for Reproductive Medicine, women in their 20s should see a fertility doctor if they’re unable to get pregnant after trying for one year.
-San Antonio fertility doctors Erika Munch, MD, and Susan Hudson, MD recommend seeking help immediately if you have irregular periods, a family history of early menopause, a history of sexually transmitted disease or endometriosis, or known medical problems that could impact fertility in either you or your partner.
+Our San Antonio fertility doctors recommend seeking help immediately if you have irregular periods, a family history of early menopause, a history of sexually transmitted disease or endometriosis, or known medical problems that could impact fertility in either you or your partner.

 In cases like these, early intervention can make all the difference in boosting fertility in your 20s.

-If you need assistance getting pregnant in your 20s, Dr. Munch and Dr. Hudson are here to help.
+If you need assistance getting pregnant in your 20s, we are here to help.
 They offer highly-successful fertility treatments, including intrauterine insemination, IUI, and in vitro fertilization, IVF.
 These procedures may sound similar, but they address distinct causes of infertility.

 - IUI involves placing washed, activated sperm directly into the uterus, close to the fallopian tubes, to give the sperm a “head start.”

 - IVF involves removing the eggs and fertilizing them with sperm in an IVF lab, and then transferring embryos (fertilized eggs) back into the uterus.